CoopBelvedere/laravel-basecamp-api/README.md

 ```

 **NOTE:** You shouldn't initialize the API in the callback route, this
 is only to show you what data to keep from the socialite user.
+Save this data in the database,
+and/or the session to keep the connection active.

 ### Caching